 Forward-facing, the car seat fits great and was a breeze to install, which tells me it will be a great seat for our second car when the time comes to turn her around (and yes, I know I could now if needed, but again, personal preference).

 I also like that it is FAA approved for use on airplanes, so we can travel with it if needed.
 I would note however that having flown with car seats in the past, I don’t believe it would fit rear-facing on a plane at all as shorter car seats were a tight fit, so it would need to be used forward facing most likely!
+Check out this great article on Air Travel with Car Seats to learn more about that!

 The Evenflo SureRide DLX has lots of great features making it a good choice for families on a budget if the style and taller size meets their needs and fits their vehicles.
 For an in-depth look at the features, pros & cons, and safety considerations of the Evenflo SureRide DLX, be sure to check out this great review on Parenting Pod.